-MAE 707 Seminar in Mathematics
+MAE 707 Seminar in Mathematics Education:.

-Education: .
 (1-3) A. Topics vary with offering.
 May be retaken to a maximum of nine hours, with advisor approval, provided the topics are different.
 Credit towards degree requirements will depend on the course content.

 MAE 750 Teaching Mathematics in the Secondary School.
-(3) I. Cross-listed as ESE 750.
+(3) L. Cross-listed as ESE 750.
 Corequisite: CED 840.
 Developmentally appropriate materials and methods for teaching mathematics and computer science in secondary schools.
 Credit will not be awarded to students who have credit for ESE 750.

-MAE 843 Teaching Math to Low Achievers.
+MAE 843 Mathematics Intervention Strategies.
 (3) A. Cross-listed as EME 843.
-In-depth analysis of characteristics of low achievers, teaching resources, teaching strategies, and appropriate mathematics curriculum content.
-Credit does not apply toward M.S. (non-teaching) degree requirements for programs offered within this department.
+In-depth analysis of teaching resources, teaching strategies, and appropriate mathematics curriculum content for intervention.
 Credit will not be awarded to students who have credit for EME 843.